-" Compile the list of companies that are excluded from the EURO STOXX 50 in Steps 1

-- " The exclusion list will contain the ICB Supersector, and free-float market capitalization of each excluded company. - " A set of exclusion criteria which follow the ISS-ESG Norms Based Screening assessment, Human Rights controversy, Environmental Protection controversy, a set of definitions for Controversial Weapons, Tobacco, Coal, Unconventional Oil & Gas, Fossil Fuels, Nuclear Power, Civilian Firearms, Military Contracting, emissions intensity and energy consumption intensity (definitions as per Step 1) is applied to the EURO STOXX universe.
-The remaining companies of the screened EURO STOXX universe are ranked per ICB Supersector in terms of free float market capitalization, from high to low.
-This list is used as a replacement universe for replacing the excluded EURO STOXX 50 securities. - " Each excluded EURO STOXX 50 company in the exclusion list is replaced by the highest ranking EURO STOXX company from the replacement universe that belongs to the same ICB Supersector as the excluded company. - " In the event where no component is available from the EURO STOXX replacement universe pertaining to the corresponding ICB Supersector, the component with the highest free float market capitalization from the same ICB Industry as the excluded EURO STOXX 50 company will be selected.
-In the event there is also no component eligible in the same ICB Industry, the company with the highest free float market capitalization in the replacement universe will be selected.
+- " Compile the list of companies that are excluded from the EURO STOXX 50 in Steps 1. - " The exclusion list will contain the ICB Supersector, ESG score and free-float market capitalization of each excluded company.
+The ESG scores are sourced from ISS-ESG ESG Performance Score.
+This metric provides a numerical score from 0 to 100 and is comparable over all rated entities.
+For corporate issuers Prime Status is based on the ESG Corporate Rating and a sector specific Prime threshold.
+All rated entities with values > 50 are Prime, companies with values < 50 are Not Prime. - " A set of exclusion criteria which follow the ISS-ESG Norms Based Screening assessment, Human Rights controversy, Environmental Protection controversy, a set of definitions for Controversial Weapons, Tobacco, Coal, Unconventional Oil & Gas, Fossil Fuels, Nuclear Power, Civilian Firearms, Military Contracting, emissions intensity and energy consumption intensity (definitions as per Step 1) is applied to the EURO STOXX universe.
+The remaining companies of the screened EURO STOXX universe are ranked per ICB Supersector in terms of free float market capitalization adjusted by ESG score (ffmcapESG), from high to low, with each constituent displaying its corresponding ESG score and free-float market capitalization.
+This list is used as a replacement universe for replacing the excluded EURO STOXX 50 securities. - " Each excluded EURO STOXX 50 company in the exclusion list is replaced by the highest ranking EURO STOXX company from the replacement universe that: - a) belongs to the same ICB Supersector as the excluded company, - b) has an ESG Score greater than 50, and - c) has a higher ESG score than the excluded company - " In the event where a company with a high ESG score is excluded, and no component is available from the EURO STOXX replacement universe pertaining to the corresponding ICB Supersector that has a higher ESG score, the component with the same ESG score, or as close an ESG score to the excluded company as possible, with the highest free float market capitalization, will be selected.
+If there is no component from the same ICB Supersector which is eligible as a replacement, the replacement shall be from the same ICB Industry fulfilling the above criteria.